 The objective is to prevent or treat flat spots and is often effective in their first 3 to 4 months of life, when applied for more than 50% of their awake time.
 So when do you apply repositioning?

-1. While baby is asleep (on his back), diligently reposition your baby’s head such that the rounded side of his head is placed on the mattress instead of the already flattened side.
+- While baby is asleep (on his back), diligently reposition your baby’s head such that the rounded side of his head is placed on the mattress instead of the already flattened side.

-3. When feeding, alternate the arm used when holding your baby to avoid adding pressure to the flattened side of head.
+- When feeding, alternate the arm used when holding your baby to avoid adding pressure to the flattened side of head.

 Cranial Remoulding Helmet Therapy

-Babies between 8 to 12 months old can be treated but may require a longer period of time.
-Therapy will not be effective once skull growth is complete.
+Babies between 8 to 12 months old can be treated but may require a longer period of time and therapy will not be effective once skull growth is complete.